zju-vipa/MosaicKD/README.md

 Code for NeurIPS-21 paper "[Mosaicking to Distill: Knowledge Distillation from Out-of-Domain Data](https://arxiv.org/abs/2110.15094)"

 ## 1. Motivation
 Natural images share common local patterns.
 In MosaicKD, these local patterns are first dissembled from OOD data and then assembled to synthesize in-domain data, making OOD-KD feasible.
-In other word, we use patch prior from natural images to regularize the generated samples.
+In other words, we use patch prior from natural images to regularize the generated samples.

 <div align="center">
 <img src="assets/intro.jpg" width="60%""></img>